lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 The main entry for new events is the gossip protocol, which is the way in which our consensus node communicates with other consensus nodes.
 This includes:

 1. Discovery: our node has a series of known `bootnodes` hardcoded.
-We request them a list of the nodes the know about and we add them to our list.
+We request a list of the nodes they know about and add them to our list.
 We save them locally and now can use those too to request new nodes.
 2. Message propagation.
-When a proposer sends a new block, or validators attest for a new block, they sent those to other known nodes.
-Those, in turn propagate the messages sent to other nodes.
+When a proposer sends a new block, or validators attest for a new block, they send those to other known nodes.
+Those, in turn, propagate the messages sent to other nodes.
 This process is repeated until, ideally, the whole network receives the messages.

-We use a library called `libp2p`, implemented in `go`, for the networking primitives.
+We use the `go-libp2p` library for the networking primitives, which is an implementation of the `libp2p`networking stack.

 We use ports to communicate with a go application and broadway to process notifications.